 Stay at interesting, unique accommodations on route . . .

 From Fishpools travel west of the Radnor Fforest with the option to stop at the Severn Arms, Penybont for lunch.
-In the afternoon stunning views are on offer along a 3 mile ridge which is the route to your next night’s stop at the Red Lion Inn or Fforest Inn.
+In the afternoon stunning views are on offer along a 3 mile ridge which is the route to your next night’s stop at the Red Lion Inn, Fforest Inn or Fedw B&B.